xxwilliam/group-13-2/README.md

 <p><b><h2>Group Career Plans:</h2></b></p>

- Career Plans in our group range from entry level jobs to entrepreneurship.<b> Alexander</b> and<b> Madiha</b> want to continue their studies as well as start an IT career from beginner level jobs. <b>Samantha</b> also wants to continue her studies through RMIT and later transit towards web development.
-After attaining experience and knowledge needed<b> William</b> wants to work towards the project he is passionate about “ Developing an app to help domestic violence victims”.</p>
+ <p>Career Plans in our group range from entry level jobs to entrepreneurship.<b> Alexander</b> and<b> Madiha</b> want to continue their studies as well as start an IT career from beginner level jobs. <b>Samantha</b> also wants to continue her studies through RMIT and later transit towards web development.
+After attaining experience and knowledge needed<b> William</b> wants to continue his studies and has enrolled in Introduction to Programming and to work towards the project he is passionate about “ Developing an app to help domestic violence victims”.</p>

 <p>Overall in our group all of us are on the starting point of our Careers.
 Most of us have a clear picture of our goals and want to work towards it steadily. <b>Alexander's</b> goal is to eventually do project management and run bigger projects after achieving skills and experience needed.<b>Madiha</b> wants to pursue a career in Cyber Forensics as well as get certifications and specializations in different IT aspects. <b>Samantha</b> wants to pursue her studies and later wants to start entrepreneurship as well as work remotely. <b>Willam </b>wants to pursue a career in app developing and work on his personal project.
 Everyone is passionate about their future plans and working hard towards their respective goals.
 It will take time as we are just starting but as they say taking the first step is all that matters.</p>